Gluten Free Zucchini Bread

 The zucchini can be grated by hand or in a food processor.
 I like to use a large grater attachment to grate it into larger pieces, but you can use a fine grater if you’d prefer.

 For a vegan version of this gluten free zucchini bread, you can eliminate the eggs.
-Instead, add ¼ cup of applesauce and one flax egg.
+Instead, substitute the eggs with a flax egg.
+You can also add up to 1/4 cup of applesauce for an extra moist loaf.

 You can store this bread in an airtight container at room temperature for up to two days, or else freeze the extras to enjoy later.

 For a chocolate dessert using zucchini, try my chocolate zucchini cake.
-It’s another fun way to eat your veggies.
+And for something savory, you can’t go wrong with zucchini grilled cheese.
+There are lots of fun ways to eat your veggies.

 Gluten Free Zucchini Bread